dubuntu13/openforti-vpn-client/README.md

 password = <PASWWORD>
 trusted-cert = <cert key> >> "you can connect on your host to the vpn and service will give you the cert and put it in here"

-2.<h1>replace your config for ssh and tunnle in the file below</h1>
+<h1>2.</h1>replace your config for ssh and tunnle in the file below
  $ vim ./forti.sh

-3.<h1>replace your variable in the ./docker-compose.yml file</h1>
+<h1>3.</h1>replace your variable in the ./docker-compose.yml file
 vim ./docker-compose.yml

-4. Generate ssh-key and copy the publice-key to the host that you want to tunnle to it, and put a private key in this local directory. use these command's:
+<h1>4.</h1>h1 Generate ssh-key and copy the publice-key to the host that you want to tunnle to it, and put a private key in this local directory.
+use these command's:
 $ ssh-keygen -t rsa
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub username@<remote IP>